ethanondzik/personal-finance-tracker/README.md

 This will run a server that is accessable at http://127.0.0.1:8000/

 ## Make a test user
-Running the the python script `populate_sample_user.py` located in the project root directory will populate a user instance with predefined categories and bank accounts.
+Running the custom Django command `python3 manage.py populate_sample_user` will populate a user instance with predefined categories and bank accounts.
 Email: test.user@example.com
 Password: Test1234$

+## Generate Test CSV Data
+You can generate random transaction data for testing by running the following custom Django command:
+`python3 manage.py generate_transactions`

 ## Accessing the database
 Open the POSTGRESQL SQL terminal: `sudo -u postgres psql`